autumnleaves123/info-2300-final-project/documents/team-contract.md

 6. What roles will we create?
 Include a description of exactly what each role is responsible for.

+    * User Testing
-    * user testing
+    * Functionality
-    * functionality
+    * Design
-    * design
+    * Write-ups
-    * write-ups
+    * We may assign

 7. How will we hold ourselves and one another accountable?
 What (exactly) will we say to a team member who appears not to be contributing equally?
 To a team member who fails to deliver what was promised?

-    * politely talk to person to encourage them to carry their weight
+    * Politely talk to person to encourage them to carry their weight
-    * do more work later if you don't do the work you promised earlier
+    * Do more work later if you don't do the work you promised earlier
+    * If a team member consistently produces work of subpar quality or completely fails to deliver, we will not include their name on the project.

 8. What do we do when we disagree?
 What approach to conflict to we all agree to uphold?